 Clientele

-Horizontal versus vertical scaling allows you to circumvent latencies and outages.
+Horizontal scaling allows you to circumvent latencies and outages.
 You don’t have to shut down the servers to implement the scaling process.
-However, adopting a vertical scaling process would be better if the localized customer base and the burgeoning requirements demand higher processing power.
-As the latencies and outages are involved, your clientele should be okay with such aspects
+However, if the customer base is localized and if the burgeoning requirements demand higher processing power, it would be better to adopt a vertical scaling process.
+As the latencies and outages are involved, your clientele should be okay with such aspects.

 Performance